 Who can verify my BSR coursework?

 - The Commission on Teacher Credentialing (if applying directly)

 CSUN Alumni: We are not evaluating coursework for CSUN alumni or for CSUN students who are not currently enrolled in a credential program.
-If you are applying directly to the CTC or through a school district for a substitute or other provisional permit, and require a letter from the English or Math department to determine if a course you want to use meets the basic skills requirement, you will need to submit a request form to the appropriate department.
+If you are applying directly to the CTC or through a school district for a substitute or other provisional permit you will need to have the CTC or the school district evaluate for BSR coursework.
+If the CTC or school district requires a letter from the English or Math department to determine if a course you want to use meets the basic skills requirement, you will need to submit a request form to the appropriate department.

 For frequently asked questions regarding these new options, please visit the following link.